Joshuah143/himmens-resume/himmens_resume_en.typ

 Co-author of #text(weight:
 "bold")[Implementing Low-Cost ADCS for 1U CubeSat: Insights from ALEASAT] to be presented at the International Aeronautical Conference (IAC) in October 2024.

+Presented #text(weight: "bold")[3D Particle Flow in the ATLAS Calorimeter: How to Train Your Model], a speed-talk, at the 2024 TRIUMF Science Week

 = Technical Skills